Demographics of Brazil: IBGE's 1998 PME

-Notice that the total is higher than 100% because of multiple answers.
-Many Brazilians are unaware of their ancestry, especially those of old immigration, due to this the high number who declared themselves only as Brazilians.
+‡This is higher than 100% because of multiple answers.
+Many Brazilians are unaware of their ancestry, especially those whose ancestors migrated to Brazil long ago; hence the high number who declared themselves only as Brazilians.

 Emigration

-In the second half of the 1980s, Brazilians from various socioeconomic levels started to emigrate to other countries in search of economic opportunities.
+In the second half of the 1980s, Brazilians from various socioeconomic backgrounds started to emigrate to other countries in search of better economic opportunities.

-In the 1990s, nearly 1.9 million Brazilians were living outside the country, mainly in the United States, Paraguay and Japan, but also in Italy, Portugal, the United Kingdom, France, Canada, Australia, Switzerland, Germany, Belgium, Spain and Israel.
-However, there were no specific policies implemented by the government to encourage or discourage this emigration process.
+By the 1990s, nearly 1.9 million Brazilians were living outside the country, mainly in the United States, Paraguay and Japan, but also in Italy, Portugal, the United Kingdom, France, Canada, Australia, Switzerland, Germany, Belgium, Spain and Israel.
+Despite the surge in the phenomenon, there were no specific policies implemented by the government to encourage or discourage this emigration process.
+Thanks to the favourable outlook of the Brazilian economy and due to the crisis that hit countries such as Japan, Portugal or the United States, emigration of Brazilian citizens stagnated – with many returning to their home country – until 2011, when 1,898,762 Brazilians were living abroad.

-The 2000 Brazilian Census provides some information about the high number of migrants returning to Brazil.
-Of those who reported residing in another country less than 10 years before the 2000 census, 66.9 percent were Brazilians.
+The 2000 Brazilian census provides some information about the high number of migrants returning to Brazil.
+For instance, of those who reported residing in another country less than 10 years before the 2000 census, 66.9 percent were Brazilians.
 If only the returning migrants (former Brazilian immigrants) are considered, 26.8 percent of Brazilians came from Paraguay, 17 percent came from Japan, and 15.8 percent came from the United States.

+As political unrest, increasing violence, inflation, soaring unemployment rates and an economic crisis hit Brazil, millions of citizens moved abroad starting in 2011, generating the largest emigration process ever witnessed in Brazilian history, since Brazil has historically been a land of immigrants.
+In 2021 more than 4.4 million Brazilians live abroad, this is an increase of around 132% compared to the previous 10 years.